zvolchak/FAME-Z/README.md

 This FAME-Z project started out as a rewrite of ivshmem-server in Python using Twisted as the network-handling framework.  ```famez_server.py``` is run in place of ```ivshmem-server```.
 It correctly serves ```ivshmem-client``` as well as real QEMU processes.

+![alt text][FAME-Z]

+[FAME-Z]: https://github.com/coloroco/FAME-Z/blob/master/docs/images/FAME-Z%20block.png "Figure 2"

 FAME-Z is intended for simple device connectivity, ie, bridge-to-bridge with some simple switches.
 As with all emulations there will be a point at which the effort fails to reproduce the environment accurately.
 This experiment will find that breakdown point and determine whether the functional section is indeed sufficient to allow Gen-Z software development in the absence of hardware.

 A new feature over ```ivshmem-server``` is that ```famez_server``` can receive messages from clients.
 Thus the famez_server can participate in fabric messaging and serve as fabric intelligence (ie, a switch).
 Again, the accuracy and validity of the project must lead to the creation of "pure Gen-Z" software above it, meaning it will run on real hardware someday without modification.

-![alt text][FAME-Z]

-[FAME-Z]: https://github.com/coloroco/FAME-Z/blob/master/docs/images/FAME-Z%20block.png "Figure 2"

-## Python rewrites
+## Running the Python rewrites

 As the famez_server.py was created, there is also a famez_client.py to supplant the stock ivshmem-client.
 It has an expanded command set over the original.
 Over time its use as a monitor/debugger/injector will certainly grow.
 To see these packages function as a simple chat framework, you don't need QEMU.